zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

   #
   - [x] <b>Day 3</b>
 * How to store ordered data in arrays
   -  Optional: Why does Swift have arrays?
+  -  Test: Arrays